JasperFx/lamar/documentation/getting_started.md

 <[sample:getting-started-main]>

-If you use a `StartUp` class for extra configuration, your `ConfigureContainer()` method should take in a `ServiceRegistry` object from Lamar for service registrations in place of the ASP.Net Core `IServiceCollection` interface as shown below:
+If you use a `StartUp` class for extra configuration, your `ConfigureContainer()` method *can* take in a `ServiceRegistry` object from Lamar for service registrations in place of the ASP.Net Core `IServiceCollection` interface as shown below:

 <[sample:getting-started-startup]>

+You can also still write `ConfigureServices(IServiceCollection)`, but you'd miss out on most of Lamar's extra functionality beyond what that abstraction provides.

 And that is that, you're ready to run your ASP.Net Core application with Lamar handling service resolution and object cleanup during your
 HTTP requests.